Site Feasibility Questionnaire for Clinical Trials: What to Include and Why It Matters

 Why feasibility questionnaire?

 A detailed clinical trial feasibility assessment is an important step towards conducting a successful clinical study.
-Thus, a feasibility questionnaire becomes an important tool in ensuring successful project planning.
+Hence, a feasibility questionnaire becomes an important tool in ensuring successful project planning.

-- The clinical trial feasibility questionnaire identifies these challenges and helps in deciding to work efficiently with different countries and sites with their respective challenges.
+- The clinical trial feasibility questionnaire helps determine whether to engage with particular countries and sites by identifying their unique challenges and enabling more efficient selection.

 - Clinical trial feasibility questionnaires help in identifying region-specific or even institution-specific practices that can have an impact on overall study completion.